Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

 There were no public in-person ceremonies in Port Moody in 2021, but there are in 2022.

 See our article about Remembrance Day in Port Moody for more details.

 Remembrance Day in Richmond

-- In Richmond there is a parade on November 11th at 10:20 am followed by a ceremony at the Cenotaph on the east side of Richmond City Hall (at 6911 No. 3 Road) at 10:40, 2 minutes of silence at 11:00 and then a laying of wreaths.
-Ending at about noon, the ceremony also includes a performance of the poem “In Flanders Fields” by the RC Palmer Secondary School Choir, as well as buglers and pipers playing the Last Post, Lament and Reveille.
-Click Richmond Remembrance Day Ceremony for further details.
+Ending at about noon, most years the ceremony also includes a performance of the poem “In Flanders Fields” by the RC Palmer Secondary School Choir, as well as buglers and pipers playing the Last Post, Lament and Reveille.

 - Suggestion: After the ceremonies check out the fall colours in nearby Minoru Park, or go for a stroll or bike ride along the waterfront in Steveston Village.

 After being closed to the public in 2021, the ceremony is open to everyone in 2022.
 For those who cannot attend, the service is also available to watch online on the City of Richmond website starting at 10:40 am.